stappersg/vBook/src/settings/logging.md

         // Writing syslogs on disk using a unix socket.
         socket: #{ type: "unix", path: "/dev/log" },
-        // You can also use:
+        // It is possible to use:
         // `socket: #{ type: "tcp", server: "127.0.0.1:601" }`
         //
         // or